iqoOopi/HenryPracticeShop/README.md

-# Trouble Shoot
-If you have issue starting up the app, make sure you have "ItemCard.js" and "SearchBar.js" under components folder.
-Since I have commits to remove "itemCard.js" and "searchBar.js" file, if you are running windows, windows will delete uppercase "I" and "S" js file as well.
-Just re-download the code
 # Web and mobile view
 ![Screenshot](doc/image/docImage.png)
 # Henry's Practice E-commerce Shop
 This application is used to practice coding skills.
-React as FrontEnd, Express with GraphQL as Backend Server.
-Any comments and suggestions will be appreciated.
+React as FrontEnd, Express with GraphQL as Backend Server, MongoDB Atlas as Database Any comments and suggestions will be appreciated.

 ## Key Library